maskho/audiotextbooks/content/codes/content.md

 Imagine a conveyor belt that slides a large block of a gelatin-like material.
 This block has a length of a discrete integer.
 Along the conveyor belts are claws that can only fit the size of 2^N multiples.
 The claw will ONLY pick up a slice of its exact size, and will subtract it from the block.
 The block slides along until it has gone under each and every one of the claws (digits).

-{.fixme} make this design more consistent with the rest of Mathigon.
+{.fixme} make this design more consistent with the rest of Madras.
 {.fixme} there is potential to make the text in the slide legends point to the diagram (see third slide)

     x-slideshow